ozone-his/ozone-docs/docs/implementers/configuring-env-variables.md

 # Configuring Environment Variables

-## Environment Variable Overrides in Ozone Distros
+## Environment Variable Overrides in Ozone distributions

-Ozone supports hierarchical overriding of environment variables for child and grandchild distros through `.env` files.
+Ozone supports hierarchical overriding of environment variables for child and grandchild distributions through `.env` files.
 This allows each distro to customize configuration while still inheriting defaults from its parent.

 ---

-## Overriding Environment Variables for a Child Distro
+## Overriding Environment Variables for a Child distribution

-To override environment variables for a **child distro of Ozone**:
+To override environment variables for any **Ozone child distribution**:

 1. Create a file named `<any_name>.env` inside the `scripts/` directory of the distro.
 2. Rebuild the distro.

-After the build completes, Ozone generates a final `concatenated.env` file in the build (target) folder.
+After the build completes, the build Ozone generates a final `concatenated.env` file in the build (target) folder.
 This file contains all environment variables merged together, including those defined in your custom `.env` file.

 If the same variable is defined in multiple `.env` files, the value from the file applied **later** takes precedence.
+Here, **later** refers to the file belonging to the distribution the lowest in the hierarchy tree.

 ---

-## Environment Variable Precedence for Grandchild Distros
+## Environment Variable Precedence for Grandchild distributions

-If your setup includes a **grandchild distro**, the **order in which `.env` files are concatenated is important**.
+If your setup includes a **grandchild distro** (a distribution that is the child of another child distribution), the **order in which `.env` files are concatenated is important**.

 The concatenation order is determined by **lexicographical (dictionary) order of the filenames**.